-The Trimble suite of products spans a plethora of business sectors, technology platforms (e.g. mobile, desktop app, desktop SW, etc), frontend languages and technology stacks (e.g. Angular, Java, HTML/CSS, etc), work applications, (in office, in the field, in a machine, etc) and devices (tablets, phones, laptops, desktops, and Trimble HW).
-In order to ensure different teams can build beautiful user experiences, this first release of Modus is targeted at the supported environments outlined below.
+The Trimble suite of products spans a plethora of business sectors, technology platforms (e.g. web-based, mobile, desktop, etc), frontend languages and technology stacks (e.g. Angular, Java, HTML/CSS, etc), work applications (in office, in the field, in a machine, etc) and devices (tablets, phones, laptops, desktops, and Trimble HW).
+In order to ensure different teams can build beautiful, consistent user experiences, the current release of Modus is targeted at the supported environments outlined below.

 Software that is built to be viewed on a web browser on a desktop, tablet, and/or other mobile device.
 The content adapts to different screen sizes.
 Modus provides a responsive grid and design patterns that reflect best usability practices for all breakpoints.